alexeytonyushkin/MPI-lab/Magnetic_Particle_Spectrometer/README.md

    - **Functionality**:
      -When clicked, the system will sweep through a range of ac fields from 0 till 2.45V ~ 20mT -Harmonics data from the first till the eleventh harmonic will be recorded and plotted after the run
-#### Note:
-    - You may decide how many datapoints you want to save for each array by adjusting num_steps and saving the value (press the "Save Settings" button)
+- **Note**: You may decide how many datapoints you want to save for each array by adjusting num_steps and saving the value (press the "Save Settings" button)
 ---

 ## Usage Instructions